sandialabs/seacas-docs/_build/html/_sources/index.rst.txt

 combined The geometry of the mesh databases can be modified by scaling, offsetting, revolving, and mirroring.
-The combined meshes can be further modified by deleting, renaming, or combining material blocks, sideset identifications, or nodeset identifications.
+The combined meshes can be further modified by deleting, renaming, or combining material blocks, sideset identifications, or nodeset identifications. `EJoin`_ is a newer application which has some of the capabilities of GJoin.

 Grepos
 ------